The school works under the Behaviour Policy which is summarised as

 Within school it is essential that your child follows the schools rules.

 We take safeguarding pupils extremely serious at Abbey as all schools do.
 Staff are encouraged to have an open dialogue with parents and carers to ensure that we all keep your children safe from harm.

 Policies, procedures and risk assessments are fully in place to ensure the safety, welfare and care of our pupils.
 Governors play an active role in ensuring that procedures are carried out.
 Mrs Windle is the Safeguarding Lead and Mrs Maxine Bolsover will deputise for her in matters of child protection in her absence.
-Parents should be aware that under the 2004 Children’s Act we all have a duty of care to children.
+The protection of children is everyone’s concern.
 The school is required to take any reasonable action to safeguard its pupils.
 In cases where the school has reason to be concerned that a child may be subject to ill treatment, neglect or other forms of abuse, we are obliged to follow the procedures established by the Rotherham LA and inform the Social Services of our concerns.

 Our Safeguarding officers can be emailed using firstname.lastname@example.org

 Essential reading for staff can be found here.

 Information on Safeguarding in Schools here Keeping Children Safe in Education

 Please see NSPCC Website for further information on Safeguarding.

 Also Barnados Helpline for further information.

 Information related to Local Authority Safeguarding Boards directly can be found here